Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 - **Metadata-Based Incremental Sync**
   Uses a combination of file size and modification time, which are hashed and stored in a binary cache to detect changed files across sync runs.
 This avoids unnecessary file copies and speeds up subsequent synchronizations.

-- **Multi-Source and Multi-Destination Support**
+- **Multi Source and Multi Destination Support**
-  Supports syncing from multiple user-defined source directories to a single destination per run.
+  Supports syncing from multiple user defined source directories to a single destination per run.
 To sync to multiple destinations, separate runs of the tool are performed, with each destination managed independently, including its own metadata cache and sync state.
-This design allows clean separation between backup targets (e.g., external drives, network shares, secondary partitions) without cross-contamination of metadata.
+This design allows clean separation between backup targets (e.g., external drives, network shares, secondary partitions) without cross contamination of metadata.

-- **Per-Source Serialized Copying**
+- **Per Source Serialized Copying**
   Files within each source are copied one at a time, in the order they were discovered.
 This approach minimizes disk thrashing and significantly improves performance on HDDs.
-For SSDs or high-performance environments(NAS), this behavior can be optionally disabled to enable parallel file copying per source.
+For SSDs or high performance environments(NAS), this behavior can be optionally disabled to enable parallel file copying per source.

-- **Post-Copy Metadata Update**
+- **Post Copy Metadata Update**
   Metadata is updated only after a file has been physically and verifiably copied, ensuring that the cache reflects the true state of the destination.
 This prevents corrupt or incomplete sync states from being recorded and maintains cache integrity across runs.

 - **Failure Detection and Recovery Support**